reefactor/brainfood_reference/README.md

 > ..Until three or four in the morning, that’s when I do my thinking: on research, on our next challenge, or I’ll write up an algorithmic design document
 > -- [between 1am and 4am is the "second day" of Demis Hassabis](https://www.theguardian.com/technology/2016/feb/16/demis-hassabis-artificial-intelligence-deepmind-alphago
 )

+##### Flywheel momentum
+> In building a great company or social sector enterprise, there is no single defining action, no grand program, no one killer innovation, no solitary lucky break, no miracle moment.
+Rather, the process resembles relentlessly pushing a giant, heavy flywheel, turn upon turn, building momentum until a point of breakthrough, and beyond.
+> ― [The Flywheel effect concept](https://jimcollins.com/concepts/the-flywheel.html) from "Good to Great" by Jim Collins

 Amateurs have a goal.
 [Professionals have a process](https://fs.blog/2017/06/habits-vs-goals/).